Follow Us On:

-Sir Syed Ahmad Khan was born on Oct 17, 1817 in Delhi, belonged to a family which held prominent positions in the reign of Mughal emperors and he, himself, was bestowed with the title of Jawa’d-ul-Daula and Arif-e-Jang by Bahadur Shah Zafar II.
-But he soon realized the crumbling position of the Mughals and their deviancy from religion, and hence kept at distance from them.
+Sir Syed Ahmad Khan was born on Oct 17, 1817, in Delhi, belonged to a family which held prominent positions in the reign of Mughal emperors, and he, himself, was bestowed with the title of Jawa’d-ul-Daula and Arif-e-Jang by Bahadur Shah Zafar II.
+But he soon realized the crumbling position of the Mughals and their deviancy from religion, and hence kept at a distance from them.

-He initiated his practical career by joining East India Company in 1937 as serestadar, managing court affairs and record-keeping.
+He initiated his practical career by joining East India Company in 1837 as serestadar, managing court affairs, and record-keeping.
 His educational reforms started when he laid the foundation of a madrassa (Muradabad Panchayaity Madrassah) in Muradabad in 1859, which was one of the first religious academies to incorporate scientific knowledge along with the religious one.
-Here Hindu and Muslim students were taught Urdu, Persian and Arabic along with English.
-T he school was run from Hindu and Muslim funding.
+Here Hindu and Muslim students were taught Urdu, Persian, and Arabic along with English.
+The school was run from Hindu and Muslim funding.